What are Products and Services?

 The Growing Demand for Products and Services

 Based on history, it is evident that producers need to adapt or replace products once they become outdated.
 Consider the way websites and e-books have replaced paper books or how compact discs have replaced cassettes and DVDs.
 In other instances, services have also become a substitute for certain products.
-For instance, the streaming services offered by entertainment firms like Netflix are now preferred to DVD and cable or satellite-television programs.
+For instance, the streaming services offered by entertainment firms like Netflix are now preferred by many to DVD and cable or satellite television programs.

 Products are simply objects that are manufactured, stored, transported, advertised, and then sold.
 While products can either be tangible or intangible, services are intangible.
 The differences between products and services are based on different factors, including tangibility, perishability, variability, and heterogeneity.